CTV Advertising: Strategies for Success

 These CTV ads are usually seen when users consume video content in the digital space and resemble traditional TV ads in that they appear before, during, and after the show.

-With pre-roll ads, customers have to finish watching the full advertisement before they can access the content or press the skip button if it’s available.
+With pre-roll ads, customers have to finish watching the full advertisement before accessing the content, or press the skip button if it’s available.

-Mid-roll ads interrupt the show in the middle of streaming (like a commercial break, without the running).
-Post-roll ads show up at the end of the streamed video.
+Mid-roll ads interrupt the show in the middle of streaming (like a commercial break, without the running), and post-roll ads appear at the end of the streamed video.

 Non-Linear Ads

-Also known as overlay ads, these appear as you’re engaging with streaming platforms and can include small static images, texts, videos, or animated media with call-to-action buttons and clickable links.
+Also known as overlay ads, these appear when you engage with streaming platforms and can include small static images, texts, videos, or animated media with call-to-action buttons and clickable links.

 Companion Ads